django-getpaid/django-getpaid/README.rst

         ...
     ]

-Use :class:`~getpaid.models.AbstractOrder` as parent class of your Order model and define minimal set of methods:
+Use ``getpaid.models.AbstractOrder`` as parent class of your Order model and define minimal set of methods:

 .. code-block:: python